-For the year ended December 31, 2018, cash provided by operations increased \$4.0 million to \$7.4 million from \$3.4 million in 2017.
-This increase is the result of higher net income and lower cash outflows for prepaid expenses and other current assets and accounts payable, partially offset by higher cash outflows for prepaid income taxes and lower cash inflows from deferred revenue.
+For the year ended December 31, 2018, cash provided by operations increased \$4.0 million to \$7.4 million, from \$3.4 million in 2017.
+During 2018, cash provided by operations was positively impacted by higher net income, prepaid expenses and other current assets, and accounts payable, partially offset by negative impacts from prepaid income taxes and deferred revenue.